How to Plan for Retirement: What to Know Before You Start Saving

 • Your age at retirement

-• Whether you'll be eligible for Medicare when you retire
+• Whether you will be eligible for Medicare

 Are You Ready to Retire?

-For example, do you have a good idea of what your expenses may be?
-Or how much you can expect to get from Social Security?
-These are critical questions to ask yourself as you consider this important step
+For example, do you know what your expenses may be?
+Do you know how much you might receive from Social Security?
+These are important questions to consider as you plan your next step.

 Retirement Terms to Know

-Our glossary helps explain some of the most common important — and often misunderstood — retirement terms to help you make sense of your choices.
-The more you understand these basic concepts, the less stressful it becomes to chart your future course.
+A glossary explain common and often misunderstood retirement terms so you can better understand your options.
+The more familiar you are with these concepts, the easier it becomes to plan ahead.

 Additional Retirement Planning Resources

-From a checklist to help make sure you have all your bases covered to our planning guide specifically for women, these resources can give you added confidence that you'll be financially ready for the next stage in life:
+From a checklist to help you stay organized to a planning guide for women, these tools can help you feel more prepared for the next stage of life:

 Staying Focused on Your Golden Years

-Focusing on your retirement strategy now, even if it's decades down the road, can help ensure you have enough saved to live comfortably during your golden years.
-If you could benefit from a helping hand, consider reaching out to a financial professional who can help you better understand your retirement plan options and develop stronger saving habits.
+Focusing on your retirement strategy now, even if retirement is years away, can help you build enough savings to live comfortably.
+If you want guidance, consider speaking with a financial professional who can help you better understand your retirement plan options and develop stronger saving habits.

 Prepare for a fulfilling retirement by choosing the best plan and investments.
 Start Your Free Plan